tenggaard/Embedded_understanding/README.md

 ### Normalized embeddings

 To avoid this, and in line with standard use in many NLP-settings, I normalize the embeddings, such that all words vectors have unit length.
-The Frobenius/L2 distance between the embeddings is now equal to 2 x (1 - the inner product), which is also equal to two times the cosine distance.
-Hence this distance measure effectively compares direction of vectors, with two words being farther apart, the more different their aligned directions are.
+The squared Frobenius distance between the embeddings is now equal to 2 x (1 - the inner product), which is also equal to two times the cosine distance.
+Hence the Frobenius distance effectively compares direction of vectors, with two words being farther apart, the more different their aligned directions are.

 The plot below shows the relation between aligned distance and word frequency for normalized embeddings.
 ![Figure](./Figures/normalized_freq_dist.png)